HeartWise-AI/fairseq-signals/README.md

 ```
 All parameters are the same as for finetuning, expect `model.no_pretrained_weights=true` and `[deepecg-ssl-path]`, the base model path, which is not set, as it is not needed.

-## 5: Inference of trained models
+## 2: Inference of trained models
-Once you trained your model, either by finetuiing, linear evalution or end-to-end, the final checkpoint is saved in the corresponding directory (specified with `[checkpoint_dir]`
+Once you have trained your model, either by fine-tuning, linear probing or end-to-end, the final checkpoint is saved in the corresponding directory (specified with `[checkpoint_dir]`
 Now you can run the inference on a given `.tsv` file that specifies your test data.
 ```shell script
 $ CUDA_VISIBLE_DEVICES=[device_num] fairseq-hydra-inference task.data=[manifest_folder] \